Wigan Mental Health Support Team in Schools

 • Referral will be discussed in the MHST weekly referral meeting.

-• If, at this point, the MHST decide that the young person may be suitable for brief intervention, we will organise an initial assessment with the young person.
+• If, at this point, the MHST decide that brief intervention may be suitable for the young person, we will organise an initial assessment with the young person.
+If further information is required, college may be asked for a consultation to explore the difficulties in more depth.

-• If, after the assessment, we decide that the young person is suitable for brief intervention, we will schedule 6-8 sessions.
-These can be delivered in college, over MS Teams, or at Wigan CAMHS.
+• If, after the assessment, we decide that brief intervention is suitable for the young person, we will schedule 6-8 sessions.
+These can be delivered in college, over Microsoft Teams, or at Wigan Child and Adolescent Mental Health Service (CAMHS).
+In some instances, appointments can be facilitated at local family hubs dependent on their availability.

 As a patient